 - a.
 The valuation certificate of the appraiser should clearly indicate the description of the ornaments, their fitness, gross weight of the ornaments, net weight of the gold content exclusive of stones, lac, alloy, strings, fastenings and the value of the gold at the prevailing market price.
-The valuation report should be duly signed by the appraiser and kept along with the loan documents by the bank. - b.
+The valuation report should be duly signed by the appraiser and kept along with the loan documents by the UCB. - b.
 In order to standardize the valuation and make it more transparent to the borrower, it has been decided that gold jewellery accepted as security/collateral will have to be valued at the average of the closing price of 22 carat gold for the preceding 30 days as quoted by the India Bullion and Jewellers Association Ltd. [Formerly known as the Bombay Bullion Association Ltd. (BBA)].
-If the gold is of purity less than 22 carats, the bank should translate the collateral into 22 carat and value the exact grams of the collateral.
+In terms of circular DCBR.BPD.
+(PCB/RCB).
+Cir.
+No. 3/13.05.001/2015-16 dated October 15, 2015, UCBs may also use the historical spot gold price data of the preceding 30 days publicly disseminated by a Commodity Exchange regulated by the Securities and Exchange Board of India.
+If the gold is of purity less than 22 carats, the UCB should translate the collateral into 22 carat and value the exact grams of the collateral.
 In other words, jewellery of lower purity of gold shall be valued proportionately iv) Record of Security v) Custody of Ornaments